History of the Conservative Party (UK): Modernising the party

 The success of the Conservative Party in reorganising itself was validated by its victory in the 1951 election.
 It had restored its credibility on economic policy with the Industrial Charter written by Rab Butler, which emphasised the importance of removing unnecessary controls, while going far beyond the laissez-faire attitude of old toward industrial social problems.
 Churchill was party leader, but he brought in a Party Chairman to modernise the creaking institution.
 Lord Woolton was a successful department store owner and wartime Minister of Food.
 As Party Chairman 1946–55, he rebuilt the local organisations with an emphasis on membership, money, and a unified national propaganda appeal on critical issues.
 To broaden the base of potential candidates, the national party provided financial aid to candidates, and assisted the local organisations in raising local money.
 Lord Woolton emphasised a rhetoric that characterised the opponents as "Socialist" rather than "Labour."
 The libertarian influence of Professor Friedrich Hayek's 1944 best-seller The Road to Serfdom was apparent in the younger generation, but that took another quarter century to have a policy impact.
 By 1951, Labour had worn out its welcome in the middle classes; its factions were bitterly embroiled.
 Conservatives were ready to govern again.

 With a narrow win in the 1951 general election, Churchill was back.
 Although he was aging rapidly, he had national and global prestige.
 Apart from rationing, which was ended, most of the welfare state enacted by Labour were accepted by the Conservatives and became part of the "Post-war consensus", which lasted until the 1970s.
 The Conservatives were conciliatory toward unions, but they did de-nationalise the steel and road haulage industries in 1953.

-In 1955 Churchill retired and was succeeded by Sir Anthony Eden.
-Eden had an immense personal popularity and lengthy experience as Foreign Secretary, and saw the Conservatives win the general election with an increased majority later that year, but his government then ran into a number of troubles on the domestic front as the economy began to overheat.
+In 1955 Churchill retired and was succeeded by Anthony Eden.
+Eden had an immense personal popularity and lengthy experience as foreign secretary, and saw the Conservatives win the general election with an increased majority later that year, but his government then ran into a number of troubles on the domestic front as the economy began to overheat.